RoeReRe/permissioned_tokens_full/README.md

 1. `rekey to`, `close remainder to`, `asset close to` addresses are not found in the transactions.

 ### Master Contract
-Complete the stateful smart contract `assets/master_approval.py` which allows only the creator mint, issue and revoke the permissioned token.
+Stateful smart contract `assets/master_approval.py` which allows only the creator mint, issue and revoke the permissioned token.

 #### Minting
 1. Prevent double asset creation.